What is Sleep-Disordered Breathing?

 —The U.S. National Institutes of Health

 The standard treatment for patients with sleep apnea is Continuous Positive Airway Pressure (CPAP).
-CPAP requires the patient to wear a mask over their mouth and/or nose while sleeping and provides continues air flow that generates pressure to keep the airways open.
+CPAP requires the patient to wear a mask over their mouth and/or nose while sleeping and provides continuous air flow that generates pressure to keep the airways open.

 Compliance to CPAP is Poor